 N.B.
 PLEASE NOTE THAT ALL ASPECTS OF THIS PROGRAM ARE BASED ON THE EXERCISE OF THE INTERN'S INITIATIVE!
-THIS INCLUDES SUCH LOGISTICAL AND ADMINISTRATIVE ARRANGEMENTS AND PROCEDURES AS APPLYING FOR VISAS, BOOKING AIR TICKETS, APPLYING FOR DEFERMENTS OF STUDENT LOAN REPAYMENTS, FINDING ACCOMMODATION - EVERYTHING!
+THIS INCLUDES SUCH LOGISTICAL AND ADMINISTRATIVE ARRANGEMENTS AND PROCEDURES AS APPLYING FOR VISAS, BOOKING AIR TICKETS, APPLYING FOR DEFERMENTS OF STUDENT LOAN REPAYMENTS, FINDING ACCOMMODATION, etc.

 Interviews, preparations, briefings, reporting and follow-up activities

 A mandatory orientation/briefing session will be held in Canada at a time and venue to be announced.
 It will be before you leave for your placement and may be before the program commences.
 Fares to this session are paid by the program.
 Interns are then required to arrange their visas and other travel requirements and procedures.
 Costs for all these (but not for passports) are covered by the program.
 Interns participate in a mandatory debriefing in Ottawa upon their return.
 At this debriefing (again, travel and other costs are paid for by the program), interns are given advice and assistance to help them in seeking jobs.
-Interns may also be asked, on return, to give presentations at CBA meetings and perhaps other relevant functions, to advise on the following year's program, and to help promote the program.
-They are asked to produce articles for CBA's website and publications, and for other relevant publications.
-They are asked to take photographs while at their placements, for CBA to use in its materials, and to publicize the placement and its work, through their Bar bulletins, Law School Alumni magazines and other appropriate media.
-Please note that the program sponsor, CIDA, requires these follow-up advocacy activities.
+Interns may also be asked, on return, to give presentations at CBA meetings and perhaps other relevant functions, to advise on the following year's program, and to help promote the program through articles for the CBA’s website and publications, taking photographs at their placements for the CBA to use in its materials and to publicize the placement and its work, through their Bar bulletins, Law School Alumni magazines and other appropriate media.

 Financing and holidays

-Interns have their fares paid to and from their placements, and receive a monthly stipend for the duration of the program, as well as an accommodation allowance for the time they are away.
-These are sufficient for the upkeep of the interns, and also enable them to have a holiday while they are in their host country.
+Interns have their fares paid to and from their placements, and receive a modest monthly stipend and an accommodation allowance for the duration of the placement to defray living costs for the time they are away.
 Interns have two weeks' holiday at mid-term, usually over the holiday period when their placement offices are closed.
-Note that the minimum work requirement is 24 weeks/six months, so the holiday period is over and above this, making the minimum total period of the internship 26 weeks, or six months and two weeks.
+Note that the minimum work requirement is 24 weeks, so the holiday period is over and above this, making the minimum total period of the internship 26 weeks.
 The holiday is regarded as important, and interns are encouraged to see and experience some of their host country or region during their holidays.

 There is no overtime allocation as such, though the assumption of this program is, that as in all such work, dedicated interns will no doubt be working overtime, hopefully cheerfully!
-What is totally unacceptable is that interns take additional time off without advance permission, and then justify it after the event by claiming “overtime” performed previously.
 If you need to take additional time off, for some very good reason, it should be set up in advance with the express agreement of the CBA in the first place, and of your supervisor, and the overtime done before the event as far as possible, in a structured and agreed way.